 This is particularly noticeable for intermediate values of $\beta$, \textit{i.e.}, $\beta \in [1,10]$.
+At low redshifts, $\textit{i.e.}$ in the limit $a\gg1$, the $w_{DE}$ curves remain constant at a different value.
+The constant behaviour from the high- and low-redshift regimes reflect the asymptotic limit of the hyperbolic tangent function we chose as ansatz.
 As we discuss later in this section, the smoothness and transition to the $\Lambda$CDM regime is controlled by the combination of $\beta$ and $a_{\rm t}$.

 The division of the UDM fluid into the dark energy and matter components is justified from a phenomenological point of view, since an observer can associate the DM and DE components of this UDM model with the observed ones.
 Indeed, since the hyperbolic cosine function is bounded by $1$ from below, the energy density $\rho_\mathrm{\rm DE}$ is a positive definite function that can be used to provide an effective interpretation of the dark energy sector.
 Consequently, $\rho_\varphi$ is also positive definite and, notably, the UDM fluid satisfies the Weak Energy Condition (WEC) as long as $\rho_\varphi + p_\varphi \geq 0$, or equivalently: